-All lighting in residential areas shall be installed to minimize light pollution (light directed skyward) and light trespass (light spilling onto neighboring properties).
+All lighting in residential areas shall be installed to minimize light shining on or negatively affecting the neighboring residents.

-15.2.2 Design Guidelines
+15.2.2 Guidelines

-Uniform lighting will be used on new projects involving Arterial and Collector streets.
-The guidelines shall be the most recent editions of the American National Standard Practice for Roadway Lighting (ANSI/IES RP-8), the Colorado Department of Transportation Lighting Design Guidelines and supplemental revisions or guidelines approved by the Local Entity.
+Uniform lighting will be used on new roadway projects involving Arterial and Collector streets.
+The guidelines shall be the IES Lighting Handbook, Fifth Edition, and the Design Manual of the Colorado Division of Highways, most recent edition and supplemental revisions or guidelines approved by the Local Entity.
 All fixtures, poles, and designs will be reviewed and approved by the power provider.